arpruss/moon-mapgen-minetest/README.md

 # moon-mapgen-minetest
-Minetest mod that generates a world consisting of two flat discs, based on an exaggeration NASA LOLA spacecraft lunar terrain data.
-The upper disc is the nearside (flattened out, but with exaggerated terrain), and the lower disc--far below--is the farside of the moon.
+Minetest mod that generates a world consisting of two flat discs, based on NASA LOLA spacecraft lunar terrain data.
+The upper disc is the nearside (flattened out), and the lower disc--far below--is the farside of the moon.

 You can control the mod by editing settings.conf before generating the world.
 Note that the scale (number of meters each node represents and the height-exaggeration factor) cannot be changed once the world has been generated, but you can change gravity and sky afterwards.